openstack/glance/doc/source/configuring.rst

 `This option is specific to the Swift storage backend.`

 When doing a large object manifest, what size, in MB, should Glance write chunks to Swift?
-This amount of data is written to a temporary disk buffer during the process of chunking the image file, and the default is 200MB

-* ``swift_store_object_buffer_dir=PATH``

-Optional.
-Default: ``the platform's default temporary directory``

-Can only be specified in configuration files.

-`This option is specific to the Swift storage backend.`

-When sending large images to Swift, what directory should be used to buffer the chunks?
-By default the platform's temporary directory will be used.
+The default is 200MB.

 Configuring the S3 Storage Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~